Academic Karelia Society: Ideological roots

 The political and philosophical ideology of the AKS had its main roots in the philosophy of the 19th century Fennophile statesman Johan Vilhelm Snellman who emphasized a strong national state and the need of bringing the Finnish language into the forefront of the Finnish cultural life, which was dominated almost exclusively by the Swedish language.

-The nationalistic ideology of the AKS also stemmed from the common European discussion of national rights based on the 14 points of President Wilson.
+The nationalistic ideology of the AKS also stemmed from the common European discussion of national rights based on the Fourteen Points of President Woodrow Wilson.
 Also the experience of the Finnish Civil War bolstered a deep anti-socialist sentiment in the Finnish nationalist circles of that time.
 One of the slogans the AKS used was "Pirua ja ryssää vastaan!"
 (Against the devil and the Ruskies!) where the devil is referring to the Society's main domestic enemies, the socialists and communists.
 Despite holding views close to the Fascist movement of Italy, there was no influence from abroad - the AKS was founded in February 1922 before the March on Rome and its origins were purely domestic.
 The group was founded by Elias Simojoki, Erkki Räikkönen and Reino Vähäkallio.